stardog-union/launchpad-docs/providers/microsoft-entra.md

 ### `AZURE_ON_BEHALF_OF_USER_FLOW_ENABLED`

 The `AZURE_ON_BEHALF_OF_USER_FLOW_ENABLED` option enables the [Entra OAuth 2.0 On-Behalf-Of (OBO) flow](https://learn.microsoft.com/en-us/entra/identity-platform/v2-oauth2-on-behalf-of-flow) for all Azure SSO connections.
 The OBO flow means that once you log in to Launchpad with the Azure login provider, you can then authenticate to SSO connections automatically without additional login prompts.
-When enabled, users authenticate once via Azure and gain seamless access to all connected Stardog instances without interactive sign-in prompts for individual connections.
+When enabled, users authenticate once via Azure and gain non-interactive access to all connected Stardog instances without interactive sign-in prompts for individual connections.

 > [!IMPORTANT]
 > Before enabling this flag, ensure you have completed the Microsoft Entra setup required for the OBO flow, as it depends on properly configured API permissions and exposed scopes between your Launchpad and Stardog app registrations.
-See [Entra On-Behalf-Of (OBO) Flow Setup](#entra-on-behalf-of-obo-flow-setup) for detailed configuration instructions.
+See [Setting up On-Behalf-Of (OBO) Flow SSO Connections](#setting-up-on-behalf-of-obo-flow-sso-connections) for detailed configuration instructions.

 **When enabled (`true`):**
 - All Azure SSO connections automatically use the OBO flow
-- Users authenticate once via logging into Launchpad and gain seamless access to all connected Stardog instances
+- Users authenticate once via logging into Launchpad and gain non-interactive access to all connected Stardog instances
 - Interactive sign-in prompts for individual connections are eliminated
 - Client secrets are not required for SSO connections
-- Requires corresponding Entra app registration changes (see [Entra OBO Flow Setup](#entra-on-behalf-of-obo-flow-setup))
+- Requires corresponding Entra app registration changes (see [Setting up On-Behalf-Of (OBO) Flow SSO Connections](#setting-up-on-behalf-of-obo-flow-sso-connections))

 > [!NOTE]
 > SSO connection registrations and environment variables are still required - OBO eliminates interactive prompts, not the underlying SSO connection setup